conorjudge/acda_glossary/README.md

 <!-- badges: end -->

-The goal of {glossary} is to provide a glossary of statistical and R coding terms used in the [PsyTeachR books](https://psyteachr.github.io/) that can be accessed offline.
+The goal of {glossary} is to provide a glossary of health research methodology, applied medical statistical and clinical data analytics terms used in the MSc in Applied Clinical Data Analytics [PsyTeachR books](https://psyteachr.github.io/).

 ## Installation